robertwoodland/y13project/TO-DO.md

 ## All other areas of the app
 ### Timers
 Break out into components
-Updating other fields from timer menu
-Editing timers from historic - EditTimerPage
-Prevent showing of live task in historic tasks?
+Clean up passed states
+Creating a timer and then showing historic causes error - reading '0' for TimerHeader

 ### Preferences